Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Concluding remarks

 \subsection{The mismeasurement of meaning}

+The quantitative measurement of essential meaning---ousiometrics---has been properly engaged as a scientific challenge for close to a century.
+Based on semantic differentials, the three dimensional orthogonal framework of evaluation-potency-activation (EPA) due to Osgood \etal~\cite{osgood1957a} has effectively remained the leading conceptual framework, if not always by direct reference.
+Research into the specific context of affect saw EPA adapted as valence-arousal-dominance (VAD)~\cite{mehrabian1974a,mehrabian1974b}.
+The VAD formalism has become widespread and not limited to studies of emotion, even being used for general essential meaning studies instead of EPA~\cite{bradley1999a,mohammad2018b}.

-In uncovering the power-danger framework, we showed that $\sim$ 20,000 terms evaluated by best-worst scaling in the VAD framework failed to reproduce the orthogonal VAD framework itself.
-We have contended that this cannot be explained away by participants misunderstanding bipolar adjectives used to define VAD dimensions.
-Rather, we have argued that a longstanding problem for ousiometrics has been the difficulty of ascribing bipolar adjectives to accurately characterize dimensions derived from participants' assessments of a larger set of semantical differentials~\cite{bakker2014a}.
-As is, researchers tend to provide sets of bipolar adjectives for fundamental dimensions, making them overly blunt instruments that have more likelihood of being correlated (see Tab.~\ref{tab:meaning.VADlimits}).
-Even after exploring antonyms and antousionyms in Sec.~\ref{subsec:meaning.synousioyms}, we continue to see this dimension characterization problem as unavoidable.
+We have shown that $\sim$ 20,000 terms evaluated by best-worst scaling in the VAD framework fails to reproduce the orthogonal VAD framework itself.
+We have contended that this cannot be explained away by participants misunderstanding bipolar adjectival pairs used to define VAD dimensions.
+Rather, we have argued that a longstanding problem for ousiometrics has been the difficulty of ascribing bipolar adjectival pairs to accurately characterize dimensions derived from participants' assessments of a larger set of semantic differentials~\cite{bakker2014a}.
+As is, researchers tend to provide sets of bipolar adjectival pairs for fundamental dimensions, making them overly blunt instruments that have more likelihood of being correlated (see Tab.~\ref{tab:meaning.VADlimits}).
+Even after exploring antonyms and antousionyms (Sec.~\ref{sec:meaning.synousionyms}), we continue to see this dimension characterization problem as unavoidable.

-We recommend that ousiometric studies start from a set of simple bipolar adjectives and always perform dimensional reduction.
-Standardizing such a set of clear bipolar adjectives would be of great value to the field, and our advice is independent of instrument employed to rate semantic differentials (Likert scale, best-worst scaling, etc.).
+We recommend that ousiometric studies start from a larger set---on the order of 20 to 50---of simple bipolar adjectival pairs and always perform dimensional reduction.
+Standardizing such a set of clear bipolar adjectival pairs would be of great value to the field, and our advice is independent of which instrument is employed to rate semantic differentials (Likert scale, best-worst scaling, etc.).
+(Likert scales may have less inter-rater reliability than best-worst scaling but do allow datasets to be extended with independent studies.)
+Such studies will be more expensive but will be far more robust.
 Using ousiograms, which provide richly informative visualizations, the extracted dimensions can then be examined and identified.
-For lexicons sufficiently rich in types and corpora-matching in terms of tokens, we expect that the axes of \semdiff{powerful}{weak} and \semdiff{dangeous}{safe} will emerge.
+For lexicons sufficiently rich in types and corpora-matching in terms of tokens, we expect that the axes of \semdiff{weak}{powerful} and \semdiff{safe}{dangerous} will emerge.

+Automatically annotated histograms like our ousiograms could be used in any sphere to compare two variables measured for a collection of categorical entities (e.g., crime rates and median house prices for cities in the US).